facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Overview

-Many color spaces have bounds.
-The bounds represent the limits a color space can represent a color.
+Many color spaces have limits the colors they can accurately represent.
+This is the color gamut.
+The bounds represent the limits in which a color space can represent a color.
 Some color spaces are theoretically unbounded, but past a point, the eye can't see them.

-When moving from a large color space like Lab to a small color space like sRGB, many Lab colors will not fit without mapping to the color to one that does fit.
+When moving from a large color space like Lab to a small color space like sRGB, many Lab colors will not fit without mapping the color to one that does fit.
+This "fitting" of the color from one gamut into another is called gamut mapping.

 ## Checking Gamut

 A color can be checked to see if it fits in its own gamut or the gamut of another color space.
-Some color spaces may have recommended limits for usability purposes, but may not have actual limits.
+Some color spaces may have suggested limits for usability purposes, but may not have actual limits.

-Let's assume we may have a color `#!color rgb(30% 105% 0%)` which is not in its own gamut.
+Let's assume we may have a color `#!color rgb(30% 105% 0%)` which is not in its own gamut as the blue channel exceeds the sRGB limit of `100%`.
 We can check this via the `in_gamut` method, and we can see that it is not in gamut.

 ```pycon3
 >>> Color("rgb(30% 105% 0%)").in_gamut()
 False
 ```

-We can also check if a color space that is not sRGB is in sRGB gamut as well.
-By doing this, we can quickly see that `#!color lch(100% 50 75)` is not in gamut.
+We can also test if a color from one color space fits in a completely different color space.
+In the example below, we can see that the LCH color of `#!color lch(100% 50 75)` is outside the narrow gamut of sRGB.

 ```pycon3
 >>> Color("lch(100% 50 75)").in_gamut("srgb")